 1. The term of service for a Senator is____________________.

 2. A Senator must be at least _________ years old and a citizen of the U.S. for at least __________ years.

 3. Our New York State Senators are:

 4. Choose one Senator from New York State.
 Click on their name and browse their website.
-Click on "Issues" and identify two issues that this Senator is involved in currently.
+As you scroll the page, write down two topics that the Senator is working on.

 ARTICLE II sets up the _______________________ Branch.

 1. What are the requirements for a person to run for President?

 2. List the jobs and duties of the President?